lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 {: #fig-variant2 title="Overview of Message Flow of EDHOC-PSK." artwork-align="center"}

 This approach provides identity protection against passive attackers for both Initiator and Responder. message_4 remains optional, but is needed to authenticate the Responder and achieve mutual authentication in EDHOC if not relying on external applications, such as OSCORE.
-In either case, with a fourth message the protocol additionally provides explicit key confirmation.
+In either case, with a fourth message the protocol additionally enables explicit key confirmation, see {{message-4}}.

 # Key Derivation {#key-der}